 In today’s consumer- and regulation-centric world, accurate credit reporting data is the heart of the credit reporting ecosystem.
 Handling disputes appropriately is imperative for lenders, as these can reveal potential inaccuracies in furnishing that need to be remediated to avoid customer harm or unwarranted regulatory attention to a lender’s reporting and disputes practices.
-As we know, the current Consumer Financial Protection Bureau (CFPB) has not been shy about issuing MRAs and consent orders.
+As we know, the Consumer Financial Protection Bureau (CFPB) has not been shy about issuing MRAs and consent orders.
+This trend should continue, yet there are ways to mitigate the challenges this high-risk regulatory environment presents.

 The CFPB’s strong attention on regulatory compliance means that we will see even more furnishers putting their focus on consumer reporting operations within their organizations.
 Furnishers are enhancing processes and updating and creating the policies and procedures designed to meet Fair Credit Reporting Act (FCRA) regulatory requirements.